PacktPublishing/Hands-On-Reactive-Programming-with-Reactor/README.md

 ```

 **Following is what you need for this book:**
-If you’re looking to develop event- and data-driven applications easily with Reactor, this book is for you.
+If youâ€™re looking to develop event- and data-driven applications easily with Reactor, this book is for you.
 Sound knowledge of Java fundamentals is necessary to understand the concepts covered in the book.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-15).
 ### Software and Hardware List